 In the states of Adamawa, Borno and Yobe almost 7 million people are in need of humanitarian assistance, more than half of these are children.
 Land mines and insecurity are keeping farmers from their farms and exacerbating the dire food crisis.
 It is expected that more than 5 million people will face serious food shortages this year.

 The UN estimates that over the next 12 months an estimated 300,000 children in Borno state alone will suffer from severe acute malnutrition.
 With the ongoing disruption to basic services the likelihood of waterborne diseases, such as diarrhoea and cholera, is growing.

 Some parts of the country are just too dangerous for aid agencies to operate.
 However, as government forces recapture towns and villages humanitarian agencies are increasingly able to reach people in need.

-Find out more through these latest updates from our members and global news outlets.
+Find out more through the updates on this page from our members and global news outlets.

-You can help those affected via the following link:
+You can help those affected via the following links below: